YomnaEisa/Journali/README.md

 - **Bookmark Feature**: Mark important entries as "bookmarked" for quick access.
 - **Filtered Views**: View all entries, bookmarked entries, or sorted entries by date.
 - **Custom Theming**: The app incorporates custom colors and themes for a personalized look.
-- **Persistent Storage**: Journal entries are saved and persist between sessions using SwiftData and Core Data.
+- **Persistent Storage**: Journal entries are saved and persist between sessions using SwiftData.

 ## Installation